Harom History, Family Crest & Coats of Arms

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Harom have been found, including Herron, Heron and others.

 Early Notables of the Harom family (pre 1700)

-More information is included under the topic Early Harom Notables in all our PDF Extended History products and printed products wherever possible.
+Another 45 words (3 lines of text) are included under the topic Early Harom Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Harom family to Ireland

 Some of the Harom family moved to Ireland, but this topic is not covered in this excerpt.